esl/MongooseIM/doc/listeners/listen-http.md

 ## Configuration options

-Following configuration option is used to set up an HTTP handler:
+For each HTTP listener, all the [general](../configuration/listen.md#general-listener-options) options are accepted.
+Additionally, the following configuration option is used to set up HTTP handlers:

 ### `listen.http.handlers`
 * **Syntax:** each handler is specified in a subsection starting with `[[listen.http.handlers.type]]` where `type` is one of the allowed handler types, handling different connection types: